-The Southgate Affordable Attainable Housing Advisory Committee is appointed by Council for the remainder of this term of 2021 and 2022, ending November 30, 2022.
+The Southgate Affordable Attainable Housing Advisory Committee is appointed by Council and will mirror the term of the Council.
+Appointments to the Southgate Affordable Attainable Housing Advisory Committee are to be made in December of an Election year. for the remainder of this term of 2021 and 2022, ending November 30, 2022.